unraed/unraed.github.io/docs/DialogueTree/Tutorials/QueriesAndEvents.md

 ![QE_OverrideQueryMethods](Images/QE_OverrideQueryMethods.png)

 We’ll start with Query Speaker since it’s the simplest of the bunch to explain.
-This function takes a Speaker Component, which will be supplied from the graph and returns the integer result of the Query.
+This function takes a struct consisting of a Speaker Component and its owning Actor, which will be supplied from the graph, and it returns the integer result of the Query.

 ![QE_QuerySpeaker](Images/QE_QuerySpeaker.png)